 Need more ideas on what kind of home decor items you can make with power tools?

 My Pedestal Bowls are still a favorite project of mine.
 I made two Blanket Ladders for the North House Lodge last fall.
-Or click over to my Woodworking Project pages to see lots of ideas, like the DIY Farmhouse Table I built!
+Or click over to my Woodworking Project pages to see lots of ideas, like the DIY Farmhouse Table I built and the DIY Cutting Boards I made from scrap wood!

 How To Make A DIY Live Edge Wood Coffee Table